jhajek/Linux-text-book-part-1/Chapter-01/chapter-01.md

   * Additional Microsoft Sway presentations for the first six chapters
   * Example programs and source code for exercises

-  The text of the book is opensource and build instructions are in our Github repository for download at [https://github.com/jhajek/Linux-text-book-part-1](https://github.com/jhajek/Linux-text-book-part-1 "GitHub repo")  Instructors can feel free to fork the repo and submit pull requests.
+  The text of the book is opensource and build instructions are in our GitHub repository for download at [https://github.com/jhajek/Linux-text-book-part-1](https://github.com/jhajek/Linux-text-book-part-1 "GitHub repo")  Instructors can feel free to fork the repo and submit pull requests.
 The rational behind this is now we have a living document that can be changed and updated and republished quickly.

  __For students__ all source code from this book as well as examples are available on our GitHub page: [https://github.com/jhajek/Linux-text-book-part-1](https://github.com/jhajek/Linux-text-book-part-1 "GitHub repo")